jnewman747/salamander-heatmap/README.md

 Bring in a basemap, for example Esri Terrain by double clicking on **Esri Terrain** in the XYZ Tiles drop down menu in the QGIS Browser.

 Change the CRS of the projection to be a Kentucky projection by clicking on 'Project' - Properties - CRS - EPSG 3089 (CRS for Kentucky).
 Double check all layers are in this projection.
 Layers can be edited individually by right-clicking them and changing their CRS.
+Save the salamander and coal layers as GeoJsons by right-clicking each layer individually and clicking Export > Save Feature As > Select "GeoJSON" as the format and select EPSG 3089 as the CRS.

 ![image](https://user-images.githubusercontent.com/115514033/206876367-25b97899-d351-416f-805f-9376468908ec.png)
 *Example of a filtered and clipped map of Kentucky with occurrence and coal mine data*